Finding the Right Community for Your Small Business

 Episode Sponsor: Word Craft

-Thank you to this episodes sponsor Word Craft, founded by Claire a website strategist and copywriter based in the North East of Scotland, working with clients across the UK and beyond.
+Thank you to this episode's sponsor, Word Craft, founded by Claire, a website strategist and copywriter based in the North East of Scotland.
+She works with clients across the UK and beyond.
+Claire helps small business owners and creative entrepreneurs with their website’s words, structure, and flow to attract those “I couldn’t-have-asked-for-better” clients.

 You can work with Claire through: